Good Times – The Monkees (Album Review)

 Now, to commemorate their 50th year in existence, the surviving members of the group have released Good Times, a new album that recalls their hits of the late 60s while carrying a distinct modern air about it.
-And it reestablishes the group as a pop powerhouse – the album debuted at number one on the Amazon Album chart.
+And it reestablishes the group as a pop powerhouse — the album debuted at No. 1 on the Amazon Album chart.

 The group has put out an album full of instant classics, but the standout track is “She Makes Me Laugh,” written by Weezer’s Rivers Cuomo.
 It sounds like it’s straight out of an episode of The Monkees, with a sing-along chorus that is Beatlesque – er, Monkee-esque.

 Mike Nesmith, an on-again/off-again member over the years, even contributes to the album (although he’s not on tour with the group), singing a sweet duet with Dolenz on “Me and Magdalena,” penned by Death Cab for Cutie’s Ben Gibbard.
 Piano-driven, it rivals Nesmith’s own mournful “I Know What I Know” as the most sincere, heartfelt tunes on the album.

 Oasis’ Noel Gallagher has teamed up with Former Jam/Style Council member Paul Weller to write the quirkiest track, “Birth of an Accidental Hipster.”
 Part psychedelic, part-Tin Pan Alley, it’s epic in scope and takes the Monkees into their Head era.